parshu-8203/giphy/README.md

 This Website contains GIFS, you can search for any GIFS.
 This website is built using react and Axiom.

-The Home page shows Trending GIFS, If you scroll down you can see lot of trending gifs (infinite Scrolling)
+The Home page shows Trending GIFS, If you scroll down you can see a lot of trending gifs (infinite Scrolling)

-There is Search Bar where you can search for any gifs, here are also you can see lot of gifs related to search item.
+There is Search Bar where you can search for any gifs, here also you can see a lot of gifs related to the search item.

-After searching, if we make search bar empty.
-It will automatically shows trending GIFS.
+After searching, if we make the search bar empty.
+It will automatically show trending GIFS.

 For GIFS I used GIPHY API calls.

-This Website is responsive for all types of devices.
+This Website is responsive to all types of devices.

 # Preview